In addition to the mortgage or rent payment, one of the most costly regular expenses all families face is the monthly grocery bill.

 The information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

 - Earn 4X Membership Rewards on restaurants worldwide and at U.S. supermarkets each year (up to $25,000 in purchases, then 1X points), 3X points on flights booked with airlines or on AmexTravel.com and 1X points on other purchases

-- Earn 35,000 Membership Rewards points when you spend $4,000 on your card within three months of account opening
+- Earn 60,000 Membership Rewards® points after you spend $4,000 on eligible purchases with your new card within the first 6 months.

 - $250 annual fee